Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Introduction

 \subsection{The spatial case of the unfitted isoparametric FEM}

-In this section, we explain the concept of the isoparametric FEM in the spatial setting, which is the basis for the construction of the space-time isoparametric FEM.
-We refer to \cite{L_CMAME_2016} for a more detailed computational introduction.
-We briefly summarize the theoretical results of \cite{LR_IMAJNA_2018} to prepare for the introduction of a space-time isoparametric mapping.
+In this section, we outline the main concepts in the construction and analysis of the isoparametric FEM for the \emph{spatial} setting, as the construction and analysis of the \emph{space-time} version share a similar structure.
+We refer to \cite{L_CMAME_2016} and \cite{LR_IMAJNA_2018} for details on the \emph{spatial} setting.

 Assume we want to approximate the potentially complicated physical domain $\Omega$, which is embedded in some background domain $\tilde \Omega$ equipped with a simplicial\footnote{We restrict to simplicial meshes for ease of presentation.
 Extensions to quadrilateral and hexahedral meshes, following \cite{HL_ENUMATH_2019}, are however easily possible.} mesh $\mathcal{T}_h$, $\bigcup_{T\in \mathcal{T}_h} \overline{T} = \overline{\tilde \Omega}$.
-Further assume that a level set function $\phi(x)$ encodes $\Omega$ in the sense that
+Further, assume that a levelset function $\phi(x)$ encodes $\Omega$ s.t.